Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Theory

-Assumptions \ref{assumption:eigen}-\ref{assumption:intervention}, as a replacement of Assumption 1A, are satisfied with a probability tending to one for isotropic subgaussian or bounded $\bm X$ \citep{rudelson2012reconstruction}.
-Assumption \ref{assumption:eigen} is a common condition for proving the convergence rate of Lasso regression \citep{bickel2009simultaneous,zhang2014lower}.
+Assumption \ref{assumption:intervention} is a common condition for proving the convergence rate of the Lasso \citep{bickel2009simultaneous,zhang2014lower}.
+As a replacement of Assumption \ref{assumption:identifiability}A, it can be satisfied for isotropic subgaussian or bounded $\bm X$ \citep{rudelson2013reconstruction}.
 Assumption \ref{assumption:signal}, as an alternative to Assumption 1B, specifies the minimal signal strength over candidate interventions.
-A signal strength requirement like Assumption \ref{assumption:signal} is a condition for establishing selection consistency in high dimensional variable selection \citep{fan2014strong,loh2017support,zhao2018pathwise}.
+Such a signal strength requirement is used for establishing the high-dimensional variable selection consistency \citep{fan2014strong,loh2017support,zhao2018pathwise}.
 Moreover, Assumption \ref{assumption:signal} can be further relaxed to a less intuitive condition, Assumption \ref{assumption:relax-signal}; see Appendix \ref{section:relax-signal} for details.